ki-lang/ki/docs/notes.md

 - const types
 - same 'or' parser for fcalls and ifnull
 - check if && and || is handled correctly e.g. if(true || myfunc()) should not execute myfunc
+- or return {} scope;
+- dont allow class instances in async calls

 ## Compile cache